leejarvis/albeano/README.md

 ### Rails 3

-You can easily incorporate Albeano into your exists Rails applications, just add `albeano` to your Gemfile.
+You can easily incorporate Albeano into your existing Rails applications, just add `albeano` to your Gemfile.

 You can then add a method do your models (assuming `body` contains the